 The plugin used to publish test automation results from your Jenkins jobs has been updated.
 This update makes it possible to use the rule sets and sources provided by the new automation features with the plugin.
 When using Jenkins with Testlab – Automaton, an update of the plugin is required.

 Please familiarize yourself with the documentation of the plugin.
 Keep in mind that if you are still using the previous Lost Cosmonaut version of Testlab, you should continue using the previous version of the plugin as long as your Testlab installation is not updated.

-Testlab Automaton can be integration to MantisBT for issue management.
+Testlab Automaton can be integrated to MantisBT for issue management.
 This makes it possible to manage your testing in Testlab and report the found issues in your MantisBT installation.